Companies are on a hiring spree for these 3 jobs paying $100,000 or more—and offers are rising

 The Hurricane season is on.
 Our meteorologists are ready.
 Sign up for the NBC 6 Weather newsletter to get the latest forecast in your inbox.

-"Companies in general are just really hyper focused on, you know, profitability and how they can make their companies the most efficient," he adds.
+"Companies in general are just really hyper focused on profitability and how they can make their companies the most efficient," he adds.

 Here's how much salaries have changed for these jobs, and what that means for future hiring demand.